Article

 CMMC Maturity Levels Explained

-The CMMC framework includes three levels.
+CMMC defines three maturity levels that DOD contractors may be required to meet.
 The appropriate level for an organization depends on the sensitivity of the DoD information it handles.

 Level 1